thaingtamtanha/ATOM_ReORDER_GROMOS_Forcefield/README.md

 #### Copyright (c) 2023, Thanawat Thaingtamtanha
 #### Theoretical chemistry group, University of Siegen, Germany
 #### All rights reserved.
-The program needs your
+The program requires the following files:

-- "lig.gro" : From yout protein-ligand complex file.
+"lig.gro": This is your protein-ligand complex file.
-- "lig.itp" : From https://atb.uq.edu.au/, by upload SMILES or pdb of your ligand pdb.
+"lig.itp": This file can be obtained from https://atb.uq.edu.au/ by uploading the SMILES or PDB file of your ligand.

-It will read your "lig.itp" and rearrange the order of atom in "lig.gro" respect to the order of atom in "[ atoms ]" section in "lig.itp".
-After use the python script, you will get new "lig_reordered.gro".
-Copy the new atom order in this file and paste in "solv.gro".
+The program will read your "lig.itp" file and rearrange the order of atoms in "lig.gro" to match the order of atoms in the "[atoms]" section of "lig.itp".
+After running the Python script, you will obtain a new file called "lig_reordered.gro".
+Copy the new atom order from this file and paste it into "solv.gro".

-To run the code:
+To run the code, use the following command:

 $ python reorder_lig_gro.py <lig.itp> <lig.gro> <out.gro>